lemocla/Which-way-is-up/documentation/testing/user_stories.md

     - ### **As a site user, I want to see the details for an artwork so that I can get a better appreciation and decide if I would want to buy it**
         - **Path 1**
-            - When browsing a collection and when I click on image of an artwork,
+            - When browsing a collection and when I click on the information button for an artwork or,
             - I am redirected to page where the details for this artwork is displayed, including an image, a title, as well as the size for this artwork, related artworks and reviews (if they're are any)
             - If the artwork is available for sale, its price will be displayed as well as a button to add to cart,
             - If the artwork is not available for sale, a button inviting to contact the artist is displayed.